rust-lang/book/src/slices.md

 So far, we’ve talked about types that have ownership, like `String`, and ones that don’t, like `&String`.
 There is a second kind of type which does not have
 ownership: slices.
-Slices let you take a reference to a particular series of elements in a collection, rather than the whole collection itself.
+Slices let you reference a contiguous sequence of elements in a collection, rather than the whole collection itself.

 Here’s a small programming problem: write a function which takes a string, and returns the first word you find.
 If we don’t find a space in the string,